bhavagna-shreya/Customer_Churn_Prediction/README.md

 # Customer Churn Prediction Using Artificial Neural Network (ANN)

 ## Overview
 Customer churn prediction helps businesses understand why customers leave and take proactive steps to retain them.
 This project focuses on predicting customer churn in the telecom industry using a deep learning model (Artificial Neural Network).
-The model is evaluated using precision, recall, and F1-score.

 ---

 ## Dataset